MTelford/TM470/README.md

 Look for the k8s service that was created for your image name and there will be a cluster port associated in the range 30000-32767.
 These two network components constitute the socket for the application on the localhost.
 For example:
 `192.168.49.2:31789`

-Going to this address in the host machines web browser will allow us to access the game as a containerized application that is orchestrated by k8s.
+Going to this address on the host machines web browser will allow us to access the game as a containerized application that is orchestrated by k8s.